pstroe/chartering-new-realms-2024/chapter1.md

 - Sorry, I can't help you with that. (test_8, 27.12.2024)
 - I can't help with responses on elections and political figures right now.
 While I would never deliberately share something that's inaccurate, I can make mistakes.
 So, while I work on improving, you can try Google Search. (test_3, 27.12.2024)

-It thus cannot be evaluated with the prepared scripts.
+The output can thus not be evaluated with the prepared scripts.

 ## Discussion
+STRUCTURE IT AS AN OVERALL DISCUSSION?
+DO YOU WANNA COMPARE THE SCORES TO EACH OTHER HERE?
 ### Llama Herd

-#### Llama 3 1B Parameters

-#### Llama 3 3B Parameters

-#### Llama 3 8B Parameters
+### Gemini 1.5 Flash

+### GPT-4o

 ### Limitations
 Problems: specific world knowledge that is needed to fill in the metadata, size of context window, computational power/resources.
-Prompt Engineering on local llms (Why it doesn't work for this specific case, why it didn't work for us.) -> the limited context window paired with the large input, the inability to work with unaltered text, computational issues/hardware issues.
+Prompt Engineering on local LLMs (Why it doesn't work for this specific case, why it didn't work for us.) -> the limited context window paired with the large input, the inability to work with unaltered text, computational issues/hardware issues.
 Batching didn't work.

 Note for limitations: we do not populate the metadata files, because very specific real world knowledge would be needed, and it is easier and computationally more efficient to populate this metadate with a rule-based approach once the base xml of the speeches themselves are parsed/created by the LLM.
 Many members of the SA parliament do not have their birth date published online.